 You receive a plausible-looking email from your bank, a regularly used retailer or Governemnt department.
 These are sent at random in the hope they may just catch someone who has, for example, an account with that bank and thinks it is genuine.
 You'll usually realise it’s a con because you have no relationship with the company, but sometimes you may get caught.

 At the bottom of the email, there will be a link.
 Often it looks like a real one.
 When you click on it, it'll probably take you through to a professional-looking website – a mirror image of the real thing.
 You’ll comfortably put your password in – and then you can say bye bye to your cash.

 NEVER EVER EVER EVER click a link and enter your password - no matter how genuine it looks.
 If it looks a genuine security concern, call your bank or visit its published website address.
 If it is genuine you can handle it that way, just never click on these links.

 What about phone calls?

 These are likely to be more genuine.
-However, I would still suggest that as good practice, you should never give your PIN or password.
+However, I would still suggest that as good practice, you should never give your PIN or password, or agree to transfer money to another account.
 Always call the bank back by its published number - that way, you'll know it is genuine.

 If you can, use a different phone (office, mobile) to the one you were called on to foil this.
 If you can't, leave some time before you call your bank back to try and ensure the fraudsters think you haven't fallen for it and hang up.